-In order to present several examples in this chapter, we shall extend the use of $\lambda \text{Prolog-like}$ syntax to allow to specify some linear logic programs.
-The symbols , (comma), true, =>, and :- of Prolog and λProlog will be used here to represent \otimes , 1, \Rightarrow , and the converse of \multimap , respectively.
-In addition, we allow formulas to have occurrences of &, bang, erase, $\neg o$, and <=, which denote, respectively, &, !, \top , \multimap , and the converse of \Rightarrow .
+In order to present several examples in this chapter, we shall extend the use of λ Prolog-like syntax to allow to specify some linear logic programs.
+The symbols , (comma), true, =>, and :- of Prolog and λ Prolog will be used here to represent \otimes , 1, \Rightarrow , and the converse of \neg , respectively.
+In addition, we allow formulas to have occurrences of &, bang, erase, \neg o, and <=, which denote, respectively, &, !, \top , \neg , and the converse of \Rightarrow .
 Finally, the clauses of a program are assumed to reside in the unbounded portion of an initial proof context: that is, an surrounding ! is assumed for any program clauses we display.